Kaooot/hive-api-data/README.md

 # hive-api-data

-This repository provides markdown files containing various information provided by the official [PlayHive API](https://api.playhive.com/api/documentation)
+This repository contains Markdown files with various information provided by the official [PlayHive API](https://api.playhive.com/api/documentation)

 ### Table of contents